donox/sst_static/support/admin_pages/import_wp.md

 In the Wordpress backend, go to **Tools/Export**.
 It is a small issue, but because there may be updates to the site between the time a backup is created (around 4:00pm daily) and the time the xml dump is taken, it would be best to pull the xml dump around the same time as the backup if there is the possibility of a change to the site in the intervening time.
-1. Use the "ALl" content button.
+1. Use the "All" content button.
 2. In a terminal, navigate to the Nikola **project** (one level above the site where we normally run commands).
-3. run **nikola import-wordpress /home/don/Downloads/sstxml.xml (path to your download)
+3. run **nikola import_wordpress /home/don/Downloads/sstxml.xml (path to your download)
 4. At this point, you should be able to cd into the new_site and do a nikola build.
 5. Assuming the build was successful, you can run nikola serve and should be able to see the imported site <http://localhost:8000/pages/page-two/> though it will not have pics or navbar, etc.